 9 Questions to Ask Regarding Safety Procedures When Visiting A College Campus

 Having been a college coach for fourteen years and now in running my own business as a coaching and athletic recruiting educator, I regularly present in high schools and youth sports organizations.
 I conduct seminars to help guide student-athletes, parents, coaches, and other administrators on leadership development, the college recruiting process, and ways to obtain athletic scholarships.
-The research for my upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, puts me in contact weekly with school personnel and student-athletes.
+The research for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, puts me in contact weekly with school personnel and student-athletes.

 If I can be completely honest and authentic, especially living in central Florida, having 3 close friends who are teachers, and with my career, it has been a very, very tough few weeks.
 I didn’t know any one of the victims personally, but I know many who were connected to the athletic community at Marjory Stoneman Douglas High School.
 I live only a few hours from the location where multiple student-athletes and athletic staff were victims of this horrific shooting.
 I also lived in Colorado, twenty minutes away from the Aurora theatre shootings and had a former player who attended Columbine High School when her nightmare played out.
 All of these situations combined force me to think a bit differently each time I grab my laptop and lock my car to walk in to present a seminar at a high school.